kevindigo/quests-of-zeus/backlog.md

 - Remove the "how to play" contents from the setup page
 - Remove console output from tests
+- Allow spending more than 5 favor to extend move range

 == Quests ==